regularjs/regular/README.md

 ## Contribute

-The regularjs is still in heavily development, helping us with pull-request. there is some recommend to contributor.
+regularjs is still in heavily development, helping us with pull-request. there is some recommend to contributor.

 * Please [open issue](https://github.com/regularjs/regular/issues) before sending pull request,
 * if needed, add your testcase at `test/specs` folder. always make sure the `gulp mocha` is passed, and the `test/runner/index.html` is passed in every target browser